makersacademy/airport_challenge/README.md

 With thanks to the following resources that have helped me on this project

 * Akash Nimare for his blog on README's - https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3

+## Skills I used creating thing project

+TDD</br />
+* Writing all tests before code
+* Unit testing classes in isolation (using doubles)
+* Use Rspec matchers
+* Write guard conditions
+* Use constants
+Extract domain models from user stories, and turn them into feature tests.</br />